navpil/navpil.github.io/art/power-cult-eng.md

 How should parents behave towards kids in the Cult of Power society?
 You probably have already guessed it.

-Children are not really valued in russia.
+Children are not really valued in Russia.
 It is very common to treat them with disrespect.
 Kids should simply obey.
 Initiative is punishable (инициатива наказуема).
 Children should become "small people" (маленькие люди) - be silent, without their own opinion.
 Because it's parents who should be "big" in the parent/child relations.
 But these same parents are "small" in relation to government.
+Maybe this way they prepare their kids to be "small".

-I don't live in russia, so I can't say that I saw this neglect by my own eyes.
+I don't live in Russia, so I can't say that I saw this neglect by my own eyes.
-But what I see is that soviet culture (which was predominantly russian in its nature) produced this kind of disrespectful treatment of children, which can be seen even in some soviet fairy tales.
+But what I see is that soviet culture (which was predominantly Russian in its nature) produced this kind of disrespectful treatment of children, which can be seen even in some soviet fairy tales.
-And what I also saw was how captured russian soldiers talked to their mothers by phone.
+And what I also saw was how captured Russian soldiers talked to their mothers by phone.
 It looked miserable and very in line with what I described.
-Parents are not too sad that their kids die on war, because they get lots of money for their death, so that they can even buy a white Lada (russian car).
+Parents are not too sad that their kids die on war, because they get lots of money for their death, so that they can even buy a white Lada (Russian car).
 And especially fathers are fine with that because of already mentioned "Women will give birth to more of them (бабы еще нарожают)".

 ## Conclusions